open/close all folders

 - Sonic's apparent complete indifference to girls despite being 15 years old has sparked many speculations among people:

-- Sonic's relationship with Amy could also be considered abusive, with him brushing her off at every turn and not even making the effort to reciprocate, and then.
+- Sonic's relationship with Amy could also be considered abusive, with him brushing her off at every turn and not even making the effort to reciprocate.
 If he's largely established as not being interested, why should he reciprocate in the least?

 - When teaching Shadow how to use weapons in Shadow the Hedgehog, he notes that he wouldn't be caught dead using them, yet he picks up a sword in Sonic and the Black Knight without a word of complaint.
 Is his aversion to guns specifically, or is he swallowing his personal distaste to do as the Romans do?